Nevada’s online health insurance exchange open for ‘window shopping’

 That partner is GetInsured, which operates in six states, including Idaho, which recently transitioned successfully off the federal platform, Korbulic said.

 Nevada Health Link “offers comprehensive and consumer-friendly tools” to inform consumers of their options and connect them to free enrollment assistance.
-Consumers can use the free assistance of a licensed enrollment professional by calling 1-800-547-2927 or by visiting NevadaHealthLink.com.
+Consumers can use the free assistance of a licensed enrollment professional by calling 800-547-2927 or visiting NevadaHealthLink.com.

 Contact Mary Hynes at mhynes@reviewjournal.com or 702-383-0336.
 Follow @MaryHynes1 on Twitter.